bigdog0044/checkers-game/README.md

 - PLAYERTYPEREC / ENDPLAYERTYPEREC - used to ask server what status is the current player
 - PLAYERTYPE - used by the server to respond to the client about what player type they are
 - ENDPLAYERTYPE - used to state that its the end of the request
+- STARTROW/ENDROW - used to state the start and end of a row within a board